 Personal after-tax contributions

-If you’re over 67, you must have worked for at least 40 hours over 30 consecutive days in a financial year to qualify (also known as the work test).
+If you’re over 67, you must have worked for at least 40 hours over 30 consecutive days in a financial year to be eligible (also known as the work test) to make after-tax contributions.
 Alternatively, you may be eligible if you’ve met the work test the previous financial year and have a total super balance of less than $300,000.
 Once you turn 75, you can no longer make after-tax contributions.
 We must have your tax file number to be able to accept contributions.

-- The “best” contribution depends on your circumstances, such as your income level, tax situation and age.
+- The “best” contribution depends on your circumstances, such as your income, tax situation and age.

 - Get help if you need it: we can provide you with information and advice to help you make the most of your contributions.